Most PC buyers waste money on accessories first, and upgrade the core later.

 - high refresh rate

-- decent response times
+- decent response time

-Mouse: buy reliability, not features
+Mouse: buy reliability, not “features”

 Keyboard: keep it simple

-Headset: comfort > marketing
+Headset: comfort beats marketing

-People overspend on “7.1 surround” branding.
 Comfort and mic clarity matter more.

 The accessory most people ignore: UPS